Remembering the Sweeper position

 Good on the ball

 If you watched a top centre-back recently, most are now quite good on the ball.
-Former Manchester United great, Rio Ferdinand was seen as a player who was above average in possession.
+Former Manchester United great Rio Ferdinand was seen as a player who was above average in possession.
 As a junior, he was a midfielder, moving into the backline as he got older.
-When his team were tightly marked he'd get the ball and advance into midfield.
+When his team were tightly marked he would get the ball and advance into midfield.
 Eventually, someone would try and stop him, a simple pass to Giggs, Scholes or Cristiano Ronaldo would see United looking to score.